What are Metalloids?

 - Chemically, these elements usually act as non-metals (in a relatively weak manner)

-- These elements generally have intermediate energies of ionization and values of electronegativity
+- These elements generally have intermediate energies of ionisation and values of electronegativity

 - Metalloids are known to form amphoteric or weakly acidic oxides.